warner/petmail/docs/mailbox.rst

 Transport Security
 ------------------

-All Petmail messages are encrypted by node-to-node Curve25519 keypairs.
+All Petmail messages are encrypted by sender-to-recipient Curve25519 keypairs.
 Messages sent to a transport are additionally encrypted by a transport-specific key, so that an eavesdropper cannot distinguish the final recipient of the message.
 Eve should only learn the intended transport, and whatever she can glean from the source of the message (e.g. source IP address